Romania Flag

 In addition to clinical roles, physiotherapists in Romania can find employment in private practices, where they may offer specialized treatments or work with patients on a one-on-one basis.
 Research and teaching are other avenues for graduates, especially for those pursuing further education and specialization in the field.

 Romanian physiotherapists are employed across public and private healthcare settings, each offering unique opportunities.
 Public healthcare institutions include hospitals and rehabilitation centers, while the private sector includes private clinics and sports organizations.
-As Romania’s healthcare system continues to expand and modernize, career prospects for physiotherapists are likely to increase, with opportunities for both local and international professionals.

 The flexibility of the profession also allows for mobility within Europe, where physiotherapy qualifications are widely recognized.
 As such, Romanian physiotherapy graduates can pursue careers across Europe, contributing to a dynamic and diverse field.